-The resolution alternatives applied to the discounted loan portfolio are (i) the borrower brings the loan current in accordance with original or modified terms; (ii) the borrower repays the loan or a negotiated amount; (iii) the borrower agrees to a deed-in-lieu of foreclosure, in which case it is classified as real estate owned and held for sale by the Company and (iv) the Company forecloses on the loan and the property is either acquired at the foreclosure sale by a third party or by the Company periodically reviews the discounted loan portfolio performance to ensure that the loans are carried at the lower of amortized accordingly.
+The resolution alternatives applied to the discounted loan portfolio are (i) the borrower brings the loan current in accordance with original or modified terms; (ii) the borrower repays the loan or a negotiated amount; (iii) the borrower agrees to a deed-in-lieu of foreclosure, in which case it is classified as real estate owned and held for sale by the Company and (iv) the Company forecloses on the loan and the property is either acquired at the foreclosure sale by a third party or by the Company, in which case it is classified as real estate owned and held for sale.
+The Company periodically reviews the discounted loan portfolio performance to ensure that the loans are carried at the lower of amortized cost or net realizable value and the remaining unaccreted discount is adjusted accordingly.
 Upon receipt of title to the property, the loans are transferred to real estate owned.